 1. Understanding Different Dog Tolerance Levels

 Normally, I’m not a big fan of labels.
-But understanding the different levels of how friendly a dog is towards other dogs is incredibly helpful if you are thinking of adding a new dog to your mix.
+But understanding the different dog tolerance levels (like how friendly a dog is towards other dogs) is incredibly helpful if you are thinking of adding a new dog to your mix.
 Plus there’s a bell curve graph.

 2. Slow Dog-to-Dog Introductions